gl-inet/docs4.x/docs/tutorials/hardware_acceleration.md

 Hardware acceleration reduces CPU load and speeds up traffic packet forwarding, but can conflict with some features.

-When hardware acceleration is enabled, the following functions will not work properly: Client Speed and Traffic Statistics.
+When hardware acceleration is enabled, the following functions will not work properly: Client Speed and Traffic Statistics, Client Speed Limit.

-The following models have this option.
+The following models have this option:

 GL-MT2500, GL-MT2500A, GL-MT1300